 Looking for a risotto recipe?
-Try one of our 19 best risotto recipes for a midweek meal or easy entertaining.
+Try one of our 21 best risotto recipes for a midweek meal or easy entertaining.
 They’re quick, easy and hassle-free.
-From vegetarian risottos such as wild rice and mushroom, to posh seafood risottos to serve at a dinner party.
+From vegetarian risottos such as wild rice and mushroom, to chicken risotto for midweek and posh seafood risottos to serve at a dinner party.
 We have some inventive ideas using barley, spelt and farro as an alternative to your risotto rice.

 Broad beans are in season from June to September, and this recipe for creamy but fresh barley risotto with chicken, beans and kale is a great way to make the most of them while you can.

 Our recipe for scallop and prawn risotto is easy to make but looks and tastes impressive.
 Make it as part of a dinner party to really impress your guests.
 Here are some individual pudding recipes to serve as dessert.